annasjiang/2048/README.md

 How To Run
 ==========

-   Simply download of the files and run the game class!
+   Simply download all of the files and run the game class!

 Core Concepts
 =============